kyoshino/kyoshino/README.md

 - I was a boy soprano.
 - My voice didn’t break, so I can still sing in a female voice.
 If I were a singer, I’d be called a [countertenor](https://en.wikipedia.org/wiki/Countertenor).
 - My body clock broke instead.
-I have no sense of day, night and aging.
+I have no sense of time and aging.
 - Indeed, I look (less than) half my age.
 I’m obviously not a teenager or student 🤣